Amendment 26 was passed by Congress on March 23, 1971. Ratified July 1, 1971.

-What is the Twenty-Sixth Amendment?
+What Is the 26th Amendment?

-Section One of the Twenty-Sixth Amendment of the United States Constitution states that the legal age to vote for United States citizens is eighteen years of age or older.
+Section One of the Twenty Sixth Amendment of the United States Constitution states that the legal age to vote for United States citizens is eighteen years of age or older.

 Citizens who meet this requirement shouldn’t be denied the right to vote in any State or National election.

 Section Two of the Twenty-Sixth Amendment states that Congress has the power to enact this article if it is done through appropriate legislation.

 Initially, in the United States, the legal voting age was set at twenty-one.
 After the Twenty Sixth Amendment was ratified, the United States lowered the legal voting age to eighteen.

 Before Congress reduced the legal voting age, there was a long dispute about it during World War II.

 President Franklin D Roosevelt had lowered the minimum age for military drafting to 18.
 At the same time, the minimum voting age was 21.

 Old enough to fight, old enough to vote